e-skins and Advanced Materials for Soft Robotics

 There is a growing need for electronic and sensing devices that can conform to non-flat surfaces and that can accommodate mechanical motions and stresses.

+Such devices are needed for wearable electronics applications such as physiological monitoring of patients and athletes, but also for prosthetic devices (artificial limbs), robotics and brain-machine interfaces.
 There is a particular need for such electronic skins for surgical robotic devices.
 To introduce flexibility and stretchability, a move away from traditional materials and fabrication processes is needed.

 This has given rise to the field of flexible/stretchable electronics.
 This workshop will cover the aforementioned aspects within the context of realising e-skins that can introduce sensing intelligence to robotics, surgical tools, artificial limbs and wearable devices.

 The workshop features researchers from leading medical, science and technology institutions covering topics including clinical needs and the latest developments of sensing technologies and new materials in medical innovation and healthcare and their application to robotics.
 There is still great potential for advancing the state of the art, with a need for further miniaturisation, increased functionality, in situ computation and signal processing and sensing capabilities.

 What are the research directions we should focus?

 What are the challenges yet to be addressed?